 Both devices offer Dolby Atmos, the current king of surround sound formats, plus the usual formats, both lossy and uncompressed, for stereo music.

 The app selection also offers only a few points of differentiation.
-Both streamers carry Netflix and Amazon Video in 4K and HDR, right up to Dolby Vision where available.
+Both streamers carry the awesome Apple TV app, plus Netflix and Amazon Video in 4K and HDR, right up to Dolby Vision where available.
 Amazon Video also carries some HDR10+ content that the Fire TV Stick 4K can tap into, but with no labelling it’s hard to take advantage.

-BBC iPlayer, ITV Hub and My5 are available on both devices, but only the Amazon Stick has All 4.
-Meanwhile, the Apple TV 4K gets Now TV, opening up pay-as-you-go access to Sky content, including Premier League football.
+BBC iPlayer, ITV Hub, All 4 and My5 are available on both devices.
+The Apple TV 4K also gets Now TV, opening up pay-as-you-go access to Sky content, including Premier League football, although Amazon Prime Video will soon be showing exclusive Premier League matches of its own.
 Both streamers have VLC and Plex, should you have a digital library of your own content to play.

 The Amazon Video app on other devices is cluttered and unintuitive, which makes it a pleasant surprise that the Amazon Fire TV Stick 4K’s own menus are easy to use, thanks to bold colours, sharp fonts and fluid operation.